Foundation Repair Estimates – 7 Things To Consider Before You Buy

 - Complete Solutions – When you’re talking about the health of your foundation it’s important you make an educated choice in selecting a contractor and a solution.
 Make sure the professional you’re talking to about repairs explains what is happening to your foundation, why it’s happening, and exactly what measures are going to be taken to correct the current damage and the source that’s causing it.
 Don’t let a contractor leave you with unanswered questions.

 - References – Repairing foundations properly, especially ones that have become unstable, requires a lot of experience.
-Different combination of soil, construction methods, and foundation types each present very different challenges.
+Different combinations of soil, construction methods, and foundation types each present very different challenges.
 Look for a company that can provide references of people they’ve helped with similar problems to yours.
 Talking to these people will help you know the level of satisfaction you can expect when you work with that company.

 - A Clear Contract – Your foundation repair estimate should provide clear details as to what will and will not be done as part of your project.
 For example, who applies for the permit?
 How is outside landscaping handled?
 And what costs aren’t covered?
 Make sure to read and understand all the details as well as the General Conditions.
 When you sign the contract you are agreeing to all of the contract’s terms and conditions.
 If you don’t understand exactly what you’re signing you might be agreeing to less than you expect or getting something you don’t want.